sefasenlik/minitranslate/INSTALLATION.md

 ## Quick Start

-### Option 1: Use the Standalone Executable (Recommended)
+### Option 1: Download Pre-built Executable (Recommended)
-1. Navigate to `bin/Release/net6.0-windows/win-x64/publish/`
+1. Go to the [Releases](../../releases) section on GitHub
+2. Download the latest `MiniTranslator.exe` from the release assets
-2. Double-click `MiniBrowser.exe` to start the application
+3. Double-click `MiniTranslator.exe` to start the application
-3. The application will start minimized in the system tray (look for a blue "B" icon)
+4. The application will start minimized in the system tray (look for a teal/white icon)
-4. Press **Ctrl+Q** to open Google (default website)
+5. Press **Ctrl+Q** to activate translation mode (default)

+### Option 2: Build from Source
+1. Clone this repository
+2. Open the project in Visual Studio or use .NET CLI
+3. Build the project: `dotnet publish -c Release -r win-x64 --self-contained`
+4. Navigate to `bin/Release/net6.0-windows/win-x64/publish/`
+5. Run `MiniTranslator.exe`

-### Option 2: Use the Batch File
+### Option 3: Use the Batch File
-1. Double-click `run-minibrowser.bat` in the project root
+1. Double-click `run-minitranslator.bat` in the project root (if available)
 2. This will start the application and show helpful instructions

 ## First Time Setup